About this course

-At GCSE we have eight lessons a fortnight.
-We follow the AQA syllabus for all students and have a good track record.
-Students are taught in partly mixed ability settings except for top sets.
-We have one Year 11 group following the Edexcel Statistics syllabus as well as the Maths one.
+At GCSE we follow the AQA syllabus for all students and have a good track record.
+The majority of students are taught in mixed ability groups.
+We have one Year 11 group who also follow the Edexcel Statistics syllabus.

 How to apply